-I grew up in Basingstoke, where I developed a love for playing basketball.
-I have played in a number of countries and have been lucky enough to represent my national team as a junior and a current senior player.
-I went to university initially on a basketball scholarship to the USA, before returning to play and study at Northumbria, concluding with a degree in Sports Development with Coaching.
+A younger version of myself played basketball.
+I have played in a number of countries and have been lucky enough to represent my national team as a junior and a senior player on the world stage.
+I went to university on a basketball scholarship to the USA, before returning to play and study at Northumbria, concluding with a degree in Sports Development with Coaching.
 Aside from the above, I love eating and telling awful jokes.
 If I'm doing neither of these things, please check on me to make sure I'm ok.
-I ultimately love this project due to the profound changes it makes to the lives of young people across Zambia, and I will strive to assist in the impact that each of you will undoubtedly make in your time with the project too.
+I look forward to supporting each of you in creating as much impact as you can during your time with the Volunteer Zambia Project.